Josh-McFarlin/Josh-McFarlin/README.md

 ## Hello 👋

-I'm Josh, a student at Georgia Tech majoring in Computer Science.
+I'm Josh, I like working on different projects!

 ---
 For fun I made chess using React/Remix that runs in my profile.